How to Negotiate a Flexible Work Schedule

 Think about what you want to negotiate.
 What work schedule will provide the work-life balance you’d like to achieve?
 Think about your life and your job.
 Can you work components of the job from home?
 If so, how many days would be ideal?
 Or, will a later start time allow you to drop the kids at daycare?

-Ask yourself if you are able to compartmentalize your life.
+Ask yourself if you can compartmentalize your life.
 Employees who do this well are the best candidates for telecommuting.

 Once you’ve created your plan for what you want to negotiate for your flexible schedule, think about how the flexible schedule will benefit your employer.
 Perhaps you will be able to work the two hours you now spend commuting.